Debye sheath: Bohm sheath criterion

-This inequality is known as the Bohm sheath criterion after its discoverer, David Bohm.
+This inequality is known as the Bohm sheath criterion after its discoverer, David Bohm who discussed it in 1949.
 If the ions are entering the sheath too slowly, the sheath potential will "eat" its way into the plasma to accelerate them.
 Ultimately a so-called pre-sheath will develop with a potential drop on the order of $(k_\mathrm{B}T_\mathrm{e}/2e)$ and a scale determined by the physics of the ion source (often the same as the dimensions of the plasma).
 Normally the Bohm criterion will hold with equality, but there are some situations where the ions enter the sheath with supersonic speed.